-Many brands and consumers focus on recyclability or PCR (Post Consumer Resin) packaging when it comes down to sustainable packaging.
-Recyclability is an important aspect of sustainability, but it is just one of many components.
-It is important to understand how each life cycle of a packaging impacts the environment and ecological footprint.
+Many brands and consumers focus on recyclability or PCR (Post Consumer Resin) packaging when it comes to sustainable packaging.
+Recyclability is an essential aspect of sustainability, but it is just one of many components.
+It is crucial to understand how each life cycle of packaging impacts the environment and ecological footprint.

 Source: Flexible Packaging Association (FPA), A HOLISTIC VIEW OF THE ROLE OF FLEXIBLE PACKAGING IN A SUSTAINABLE WORLD

 Flexible packaging uses up to 90% fewer manufacturing resources than rigid packaging, significantly improving the environmental footprint.
 In the ‘90s, Zacros pioneered the use of refill flexible pouch in Japanese personal and home care products.
 Now the retail space is close to 80% refill flexible pouches in Japan.
 While the demand for personal and home care products has doubled in the last 20 years, the plastic consumption of the packaging has seen a decrease of 42%.

 Lightweight reduces fuel consumption and emissions by optimizing efficiency during transportation.
 Unfilled glass jars use 26 truckloads compared to unfilled flexible pouches, which use only one truckload to transport an equal amount of product.1